Hyphen-ated/DJBot/readme.md

 Go to the page for the app you just created and click "generate access token", then put that in the dropboxAccessToken field in options.yaml

 Now you need a youtube developer key.
 Go to https://console.developers.google.com and create a project.
 Name it whatever you want.
-Then click "APIs and Auth" on the left, then click "APIs" under that.
-Click "Youtube Data API".
-Click "Enable API".
 Then click "Credentials" on the left.
-Click "Create New Key" under "Public API Access".
-Click "Server Key".
-Click "Create".
+Click "Create Credentials" and select "API Key".
-Copy the API key it shows you and put that in the youtubeAccessToken field in options.yaml.
+Copy the API key it gives you and put that in the youtubeAccessToken field in options.yaml.

 Don't let other people see these access tokens or they will be able to impersonate your bot on twitch, google, or dropbox!
 This includes the logs shown in the djbot window.